AY2526S2-CS2103T-T13-3/tp/docs/UserGuide.md

    We plan to upgrade the isSameApplication logic to incorporate fuzzy matching or similarity thresholds.
 The system could normalize common company suffixes (e.g., "Pte Ltd", "LLC", "Inc.") before comparison. <br/>
    Alternatively, it could introduce a "soft warning" system where the app alerts the user about a highly similar existing entry and asks for explicit confirmation before proceeding with the addition. <br/>
    This will greatly improve usability and help users maintain a cleaner application tracker. <br/>
+8. **Multiple interview/assessment rounds:** Store a **history or list** of events per application instead of only the latest assessment or interview, to match multi-stage hiring pipelines.
+9. **More consistent command prefixes:** Reduce mixed conventions (e.g. company location vs event location, or prefixed vs non-prefixed arguments) so keyboard-first users can predict command shapes more easily.
+10. **Incremental tag editing:** Allow adding or removing a **single** tag without replacing the entire tag set on each edit.